 – Where to stay: Adelaide is about four hours away by car, so if you’re looking to spend only the day on the Limestone Coast, consider staying in the city.
 If you’re planning on staying out in the Limestone Coast area for more time, however, stay in the town of Robe; it’s the largest of all the small towns that line the coast.

 • Follow the footsteps of the young boy in the movie Storm Boy by visiting Coorong National Park, walking past salt pans and soaking spots.
-Detour to the town of Kingston SE and visit the anatomically-co
+Detour to the town of Kingston SE and visit the anatomically-correct Larry the Lobster.

 • Visit the town of Robe and head out to their swim-safe beaches, or rent some surfboards and head out into the surf.